NMR Evidence of Antiferromagnetic Spin Fluctuations in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$

 The respective FWHM of the $^1$H NMR spectra of four compounds are shown in Fig.~\ref{fwhm}(b).
 For the annealed compounds, the FWHM are very large.
 For example, in Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ the FWHM above 50~K corresponds to 0.5\% of the resonance frequency, which is over twenty times of the hyperfine shift ($\sim$0.02\%).
 The FWHM of Nd$_{0.85}$Sr$_{0.15}$NiO$_2$ and Nd$_{4}$Ni$_3$O$_8$ are much larger than those of unannealed samples.
 In particular, the FWHM in Nd$_{4}$Ni$_3$O$_8$ shows a large upturn below 40~K, similar to Nd$_{0.85}$Sr$_{0.15}$NiO$_2$.
 The larger FWHM reflects stronger inhomogeneity of the annealed compounds.
 The origin of the inhomogeneity is two-fold.
 On one hand, during annealing, the removal of apical oxygen may be incomplete, and the hydrogen and Ni ions may even form Ni-H bond~\cite{Si_PRL_2020}.
 These can certainly increase the level of inhomogeneity in the system.
 Inhomogeneity promotes the localization of electrons, which explains the observed insulating behavior up to room temperature in the annealed samples.
 On the other hand, the prominent upturn of FWHM below 40~K in the annealed samples should be associated with magnetic fluctuations, because at low temperatures the charge and structural inhomogeneities are quenched and can not account for such a strong temperature dependence.

 In the following, we discuss the nature of the observed AFM fluctuations in bulk Nd$_{0.85}$Sr$_{0.15}$NiO$_2$.
-Although the magnetization data revealed a spurious ferromagnetic phase in both Nd$_{0.85}$Sr$_{0.15}$NiO$_2$~\cite{Li_Commun Mater_2020} and Nd$_{4}$Ni$_3$O$_8$~\cite{Li_PRB_2020, Li_arxiv_2006_10988}, its high onset temperature (above 300~K) and the ferromagnetic nature are incompatible with our observation.
-As for the $4f$ electrons of Nd$^{3+}$, they are most likely disordered because of their weak hybridization with other electrons.
-These moments should be polarized under a finite magnetic field and hence can not contribute a large FWHM at low temperatures.
-With these considerations, and taking into account the insulating behavior of the annealed samples, we believe that the observed AFM fluctuations and quasi-static order are associated with the Ni local moments.
-The broad peak of $1/T_1T$ at around 40~K indicates the strength of magnetic couplings is at the order of 10~meV.
-Indeed, the superexchange coupling among nearest Ni moments is estimated theoretically to be 10-30 meV~\cite{Fujimori_JCCM_2019,Botana_PRX_2020,Bocquet_PRB_1996,Jiang_PRL_2020}, consistent with our observations.
+At present, we cannot differentiate whether the magnetic fluctuations are caused by Nd or Ni moments.
+Nonetheless, the Nd magnetic ordering can be induced by the Ni magnetic ordering through their couplings~\cite{Scagnoli_PRB_2008,Liu_npjQM_2020}.
+In either case, our result indicates the existence of intrinsic order of Ni moments.
+Consider the dipolar hyperfine coupling between one Ni/Nd moment and the neighbouring $^1$H nuclei (assuming in the apical positions), the FWHM of 4~MHz at 5.24~T gives an estimation of magnetic moment about 0.2~$\mu _B$, which is near the limit of resolution of neutron diffraction and may not be observed~\cite{Hayward_JPSJ_1999,Hayward_Solid State Sciences_2003,Wang_PRM_2020}.
+The broad peak of $1/^1T_1$ at around 40~K indicates the strength of magnetic couplings is at the order of 10~meV.
+Indeed, the super-exchange coupling among nearest Ni moments is estimated theoretically to be 10-30 meV~\cite{Fujimori_JCCM_2019,Botana_PRX_2020,Bocquet_PRB_1996,Jiang_PRL_2020}, consistent with our observations.